blackfinwebware/laravel-mail-merge/README.md

 This provides a facility to merge email templates with objects in your system to produce customized emails to individuals or to definable groups.
-It differs from base Laravel email templating in that it enables you and/or your users to maintain the email content for both repeatable event notification emails as well as for individualized group announcements, and does so in a highly configurable way.
+It differs from base Laravel email templating in that it enables you and/or your users to maintain the email content from the UI in the browser for both repeatable event notification emails as well as for individualized group announcements, and does so in a highly configurable way.

 ## Installation